 Stadiums that are built for national and international tournaments and competitions can be designed as multifaceted elements of a compact city.
 That requires a design in which the changing needs and developments in an urban area together with its residents set the frame to fit the stadium at its best.
 That way the stadium becomes part of the evolution of the city, consisting of elements that are meant to have alternate functions through time: from training facilities to daycare center, from offices to libraries or residencies, from sports field to park, square or urban farm.
 A stadium can be built in such a way that it can convert into a modest sports center, in a residential area with a park, shops and a theatre.
 But it could also dissolve into the city and become an infrastructural hub with large public buildings and offices.
 That demands a way of thinking about a stadium as an assemblage of buildings that form a functional whole and later, all on their own become part of the surrounding city.

-ZJA’s design for an ideal stadium has to differ everywhere, because it will always be part of an infrastructural plan for the city, of the strategy to make the necessary energy transition, and of the plans for building residencies, schools, cultural and recreational facilities and the economic development of the city.
+The design by architects ZJA for an ideal stadium has to differ everywhere, because it will always be part of an infrastructural plan for the city, of the strategy to make the necessary energy transition, and of the plans for building residencies, schools, cultural and recreational facilities and the economic development of the city.
 And, apart from technical, urban and economic reasons there is another reason to think about stadiums like this: stadiums brings people together, sports provide social cohesion and offer opportunities to further public health.
 The ideal stadium is such a flexible design that it can link this potential to the immediate surroundings, to the visitors and residents.
 This way a whole city can benefit from a stadium.

 Research project: 2005